Adventures of our family of five, our ruler the cat, and a sweetly disobedient dog.

 My missing link

-.
+On December 18, 2001, my father passed away after a fast and furious battle with myelodysplastic syndrome.
 After our last Thanksgiving together, he entered the hospital with a lung infection.
 While I was taking my final exams at school he went to the ICU for breathing assistance and the night I came home from fall semester was the last time I spoke to him awake.
 Suffice it to say, his passing gave the holiday season a completely different feeling to me.

 I knew that having a child would be hard when I thought about the gaping hole that my father would not fill in Julian's life but I didn't realize how hard it would be for me to have a son that would never know my father.
 It's hard enough that my husband never had a chance to meet him, but now my own son?
 Granted, Julian doesn't realize there is a hole but to me there is a huge one.
 A great, big cavernous hole that we can only attempt to fill through stories and photographs but know it will never be enough.
 It is a pain beyond one I've ever felt before to think that our family will never truly be together again (leaving any discussion of life-after-death for another time).